DimaKosy/MusicVisuals/README.md

 domas = new DM_Project2(this);
 ```

-Each person's code is ran through some sort of 'visual' function in their main class.
+Each person's code is ran through some sort of 'visual' function in their main drawing class.
 This allows for reading consistency in our code.

 ``` Java
 // Example visual() method from Shawn's visualiser